Allen-ISD-Computer-Science/REPO_WorkoutProgress_2024/README.md

 We believe that by providing clear visual guides and detailed explanations, newcomers will not only gain a better understanding of gym equipment but also develop a sense of mastery and ownership over their workout routines.

+The main website is published here: https://codermerlin.academy/vapor/kyle-hernandez/welcome/ The page with the workout videos are here: https://codermerlin.academy/users/kyle-hernandez/gymstarter-bulklikeabeast/workout.html since the main page doesn't have the workout videos but has the workout names.

 ## Roles
 | Role            | Name            | GitHub                                            | Web Portfolio                                                                                                         |
 |-----------------|-----------------|------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------|